zooai/ZIPs/ZIPs/zip-3.md

 license: CC-BY-4.0
 ---

-# ZIP-3: Eco-1: z-JEPA - A Hyper-Modal, MoE-Accelerated, Active-Inference Aligned Architecture (Qwen3 ⊕ V-JEPA 2)
+# ZIP-3: Eco-1: z-JEPA - A Hyper-Modal, MoE-Accelerated, Active-Inference Aligned Architecture

 ## Abstract

-We present **Eco-1**, a hyper-modal learning stack whose core is **z-JEPA**: a Joint Embedding Predictive Architecture that learns world-state dynamics in latent space across video, audio, text, and 3D.
+We present **Eco-1**, a hyper-modal learning stack whose core is **z-JEPA**: Zoo's Joint Embedding Predictive Architecture that learns world-state dynamics in latent space across video, audio, text, and 3D.
 Eco-1 composes:
-1. A V-JEPA-style video backbone scaled to large datasets and explicitly aligned with an LLM for video QA and instruction following
+1. A video backbone scaled to large datasets with native LLM alignment for video QA and instruction following
-2. A **HLLM** (Hamiltonian Large Language Model) control plane based on Qwen3 that governs routing, precision, and reasoning depth under latency/compute budgets
+2. A **HLLM** (Hamiltonian Large Language Model) control plane that governs routing, precision, and reasoning depth under latency/compute budgets
 3. A planning prior derived from Expected Free Energy (EFE), which unifies goal pursuit with epistemic exploration

-To reach interactive latency for humanoid robotics and metaverse avatars, we couple sparsely activated MoE transformers with modern inference optimizations.
-For per-user, multi-tenant personalization, we standardize on **BitDelta** 1-bit delta-weight finetunes, optionally combined with LoRA/QLoRA adapters.
+To reach interactive latency for humanoid robotics and metaverse avatars, we employ sparsely activated MoE transformers with modern inference optimizations.
+For per-user, multi-tenant personalization, we standardize on **BitDelta** 1-bit delta-weight finetunes with optional low-rank adapters.
 We outline optional ZKML proof-of-inference paths and interoperability via the Model Context Protocol (MCP) and IEEE 2874 Spatial Web.

 ## Motivation